mobilemind/OpenInlets/README.md

   Based on [safari-utm-stripper Bookmarklet][kiding-gist 589242021df49eb17be3]

 ## Version Notes

+2.1.5  Adds "OpenIn.." for Firefox in Private mode and for the Firefox Focus iOS app.

 2.1.0  Adds "OpenIn.." for Brave, Dolphin, Opera, and Textastic.
 Use encodeURIComponent for parameters to Firefox, Opera and WorkingCopy URLs.